GeoscienceAustralia/BAL/_sources/docs/userguide/background.rst.txt

 should be based on the vegetation type that results in the worst case scenario.

-.. note:: Classificatied vegetation datasets are likely to be classified
+.. note:: Classified vegetation datasets are likely to be classified
           according to the predominant vegetation in a grid cell, which is not necessarily the worst case scenario.